Use Red Hat Enterprise Linux 8.0 with ONTAP

 The following table demonstrates the critical multipathd

 parameters for ONTAP LUNs and the required values.
-If a host is connected to LUNs from other vendors and any of these parameters are overridden, they must be corrected by later stanzas in the multipath.conf
+If a host is connected to LUNs from other vendors and any of these parameters are overridden, they will need to be corrected by later stanzas in the multipath.conf

 file that apply specifically to ONTAP LUNs.
-Without this correction, the ONTAP LUNs might not work as expected.
-You should only override these defaults in consultation with NetApp, the OS vendor, or both, and only when the impact is fully understood.
+If this is not done, the ONTAP LUNs might not work as expected.
+You should only override these defaults in consultation with NetApp and/or an OS vendor and only when the impact is fully understood.

 Parameter | Setting |